folio-org/fqm-tools/docs/generation/04-generation.md

 - `out/translations` contains the translations for the entity types and their fields, which will be used by FQM to display human-readable labels;
 - `out/csv` contains CSV summaries of each entity type which are easier to read and understand than the raw JSON5 files; and
 - `out/report.md` contains a Markdown report of the generated entity types, which is what we recommend you use to review any issues resulting from generation.
+- `out/issues.log` contains machine-readable results of the generation process, to be used by the report generator.

 ### Whoa, where did this giant entity type come from?